kylejtobin/sda-rules-mdc/README.md

 ## Key SDA Techniques

+### 🚨 DISCRIMINATED UNIONS OR DEATH 🚨
+**ABSOLUTE RULE**: If you see ANY branching logic, the answer is discriminated unions.
+Not if.
+Not match.
+Not isinstance. **DISCRIMINATED UNIONS.**

+**BANNED CONSTRUCTS (ZERO TOLERANCE):**
+- `if/elif/else` statements → Use discriminated unions with StrEnum
+- `isinstance()` checks → Use discriminated union with literal discriminator
+- `match/case` statements → Use discriminated union enum handlers
+- `try/except` → Use Result types with discriminated unions

-### The Transformation Test
+### The Type System Test
-Before writing any `if` statement, ask these questions:
-- Can this be type intelligence?
-- Can this be a model method?
-- Can this be enum behavior?
-- Can this be eliminated through better typing?

-This systematic approach transforms procedural code into declarative domain models.

-### System Boundary Principle
+Use discriminated union dispatch patterns:
+- Type intelligence with discriminated unions
+- Model methods with behavioral enums
+- Enum behavior with StrEnum handlers
+- Pydantic Field constraints for validation

+### Zero Tolerance Policy
-The "Big Three" anti-patterns (isinstance(), hasattr()/getattr(), if/elif chains) are acceptable **ONLY** at true system boundaries:
+The "Big Three" anti-patterns (isinstance(), hasattr()/getattr(), if/elif chains) are **BANNED**.
+No exceptions.
+Use discriminated unions for ALL branching logic.
-- Interfacing with external systems you don't control
-- Processing unknown data structures from APIs
-- Working with framework/library objects
-- **NOT** for your own domain objects

-### Pydantic Power Tools
-Replace manual patterns with Pydantic intelligence:
+### 🚨 DISCRIMINATED UNION MANDATORY PRINCIPLE 🚨
+EVERY TIME you think about branching:
+- **ANY isinstance()** → BANNED.
+Use discriminated union (Annotated[Union[...], Field(discriminator='type')])
-- **isinstance() checks** → Discriminated unions with `Field(discriminator='type')`
+- **ANY if/elif** → BANNED.
+Use discriminated union with StrEnum behavioral methods
-- **Manual validation** → `@field_validator` and `@model_validator`
-- **External analyzers** → `@computed_field` domain intelligence
-- **Procedural transforms** → `model_validate()` and `model_dump()`
+- **ANY conditional** → BANNED.
+Use discriminated union type dispatch
+- **ANY match/case** → BANNED.
+Use discriminated union enum handlers

+### Service Architecture Patterns
+Services eliminate conditionals through type system design:
+- Module-level service instances for global services
+- Module-level factory functions for parameterized services
+- Service state as discriminated union types
+- Pure dictionary lookup for service access

 ### Testing Philosophy: The F1 Car
 SDA has sophisticated simplicity.
-Like an F1 car, complexity exists but it's necessary, elegant, and concentrated.
-Test the domain intelligence where it lives—in computed fields, enum behavior, and model decisions.
+Like an F1 car, complexity is encoded in types - necessary, elegant, and concentrated in discriminated unions.
+Test the type intelligence where it lives—in discriminated union dispatch logic, enum behavior, and model decisions.
 Trust Pydantic for serialization, validation plumbing, and state management.

 ## Getting Started